Southern Nigeria, Lagos and Yoruba culture / 6 days March 2026

 Egungun in Nigeria

 Egungun is a visible manifestation of the spirits of departed ancestors who periodically revisit the human community for remembrance, celebration and blessings.
-It is a unique cultural tradition practiced by the Yoruba people of Nigeria and Benin.
+It is a unique cultural tradition practiced by the Yoruba of Nigeria and Benin.
 We will attend an impressive Egungun ceremony.

 Ceremony Sango, the God of Fire